 Even if I don’t like the fact that they don’t get out of their pajamas one day, or spend the entire day having ‘screen time,’ or go to the store and come home with even more toys, or forget to put dinner in the Crockpot leaving our only option to conveniently be ordering pizza.

-I started with what time they will wake up: 7 AM.
+The family schedule template starts with what time they will wake up: 7 AM.
 My husband scoffed.
 My old work schedule meant I didn’t have to be in until 9 AM at the earliest, sometimes noon, which meant the boys slept in, too.
 Regardless, I felt like 7 AM was a good time to start the day.

 #1 is not apt to wake up and immediately reach for breakfast, so the first hour of the day is a good time to quietly play and wake up.
-He usually enjoys a rousing show of PAW Patrol or PJ Masks at that time, too.
+He usually enjoys a rousing episode of PAW Patrol or PJ Masks at that time, too.

-I put breakfast on the family schedule at 8 AM.
+I put breakfast on the family schedule template at 8 AM.
 By then, #1 will be asking for pancakes and chocolate milk, or waffles and orange juice, or the chocolatiest cereal known to man.
 He takes quite awhile to eat, but not so long that the 8 AM hour can’t also be used for getting ready for the day.

 By 9 AM, I am really hoping they’ll be moving.